ConductionNL/skeleton-app/README.md

 Full technical documentation is provided on [read the docs](https://conductionnl.github.io/skeleton-app/) and is based on [MKDocs](https://www.mkdocs.org/).
 A more product owner focused (and less technical) product page is hosted at [link to be added](https://github.com/ConductionNL/skeleton-app).

 If you want to run the technical documentation on localhost, you can do so by using MKDocs build server and the serve command.
 Just go to the local repository and execute the following command for the documentation to be available on [port 8000](http://localhost:8000).
 Make sure to [install MKDocs](https://www.mkdocs.org/user-guide/installation/) first.

+## Publishing your prototype to the internet (Gatsby only)

+The Gatsby version of the skeleton application has built support for GitHub pages.
+You can turn your application into a static website and publish it as a GitHub page.
+The skeleton repository comes with a build GitHub action for publishing itself as a GitHub page.
+You can have your prototype automatically published to the internet on a code push.

+For this to work, you will need to do activate GitHub-pages on your repository, go to your repository settings, click on pages, select `gh-pages` as a source, and press on save (if you do not see a `gh-pages` branch yet you can create one by pushing to main).

+After clicking on save, you can wait for GitHub to publish your project and provide you with a link you can share for your demo.
+Keep in mind that all pushes to main and development will result in updates to your online demo environment from this point on.